DUNE/dune-justin/docs/generic-jobs.md

 ##  Generic jobs

-justIn's generic jobs are extensions of the jobsub/glideInWMS jobs developed at Fermilab and inherit their properties.
-There is a one to one mapping between an instance of a generic job in justIn and the corresponding jobsub job.
-Consequently justIn uses jobsub style string IDs when referring to jobs in log files, the Dashboard, environment variables exposed to user scripts etc, and these take the form NNNNNN.N@jobsubNN.fnal.gov where N are integers.
+justIN's generic jobs are extensions of the jobsub/glideInWMS jobs developed at Fermilab and inherit their properties.
+There is a one to one mapping between an instance of a generic job in justIN and the corresponding jobsub job.
+Consequently justIN uses jobsub style string IDs when referring to jobs in log files, the Dashboard, environment variables exposed to user scripts etc, and these take the form NNNNNN.N@jobsubNN.fnal.gov where N are integers.

-Within justIn, a generic job is in one of several allocation states given here:
+Within justIN, a generic job is in one of several allocation states given here:

 - **submitted** - the job has been submitted by the